 - What is the process for appraising and short-listing concept notes?

-The first round involves the submission of a Concept Note that are assessed by independent experts and the UN Inter-agency Programme Advisory Committee (PAC) and a subset of applicants are invited to submit a Full-Fledged Proposal.
+The first round involves the submission of a Concept Note that are assessed by independent experts and a subset of applicants are invited to submit a Full-Fledged Proposal.

 - What is the process for shortlisted applicants?

 Shortlisted applicants are invited to submit full-Fledged proposals that are appraised and a smaller group selected as grantees.
 The UN Trust Fund then enters into a contractual agreement with the grantee organization.
 Once agreements are signed, first year funding is disbursed to the grantee.